JuulLabs/pommel/README.md

 Pommel expects all functions annotated with `@SoloModule` to be `static` due to the fact the generated module needs to call the annotated function.
 As a result Pommel currently only supports top level functions and functions in a top level `object` that are annotated with `@JvmStatic`. `static` functions within a `companion object` are currently not supported.

 Pommel will install your dependency into the correct component given the scope your dependency was annotated with.
-If you do not provide a scope to the dependency Pommel will by default install into the ApplicationComponent.
+If you do not provide a scope to the dependency Pommel will by default install into the SingletonComponent.
 If you annotate your dependency with a custom scope you will get a compiler error as Pommel does currently not support being installed into a custom component.
 You can get around this current limitation by setting the `install` parameter to false and pommel will skip generating the `InstallIn` annotation on your module.
 The downside is you now have to manually include the generated module into your dagger graph rather the module being auto installed in for you.